gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 the logs used to help the ship crew, and audit, that are used in investigation processes.
 We will focus on the first type of log.

-# Benefits of logging
+# But why logging?

+Logging, in opinion, is one of the most powerful tools we developers have got in our tool belts.

-- It allows you know exactly the execution flow of your application and can use it even in production environment
+It allows you know exactly the execution flow of your application and can be used even in production environment.
+Unit testing allows you only to know that the feature you developed does what it needs to do (if you developed your test the right way, of course), logging shows how it is doing, thus, it's a indispensable tool to discover problems in your code.

-- You can take a proactive approach, acting in cases even
+By logging errors (and sending you notifications by email or SMS), you can start solving critical problems without anyone notify you (despite we know users are terribly fast to communicate these issues).

 # What should you log?

 Simple, you should log everything you judge as important!
-No one, unless you know, what is important for your application.
-To help you identify what is important, let's take a look at some log entries I took from `dmesg`:
+No one, unless you know, what it is important for your application.
+To help you identify what is important, let's take a look at some log entries I took from my `dmesg`:

 ```
 [    0.755157] PM: Hibernation image not present or could not be loaded.